TrueCommerce Accelerates Automotive Supply Chain Network Capabilities and Market Reach

-COVENTRY, United Kingdom and PITTSBURGH, June 20, 2023 (GLOBE NEWSWIRE) -- TrueCommerce, a high-performing global supply chain network that provides fully integrated, end-to-end supply chain visibility and management, announced today accelerated investment and enhanced product capabilities for its TrueAuto™ solution.
-TrueAuto is a cloud-based, multi-tier supply chain integration and optimisation solution for the automotive industry.
-TrueAuto is purpose-built to address the specific demands of automotive manufacturers and helps large original equipment manufacturers (OEMs), 3PLs, as well as Tier 1 and Tier 2 suppliers, digitise their supply chains while achieving compliance with industry standards and best practices.
+PITTSBURGH, June 20, 2023 (GLOBE NEWSWIRE) -- TrueCommerce, a high-performing global supply chain network that provides fully integrated, end-to-end supply chain visibility and management, announced today accelerated investment and enhanced product capabilities for its TrueAuto™ solution.
+TrueAuto is a cloud-based, multi-tier supply chain integration and optimization solution for the automotive industry.
+TrueAuto is purpose-built to address the specific demands of automotive manufacturers and helps large original equipment manufacturers (OEMs), 3PLs, as well as Tier 1 and Tier 2 suppliers, digitize their supply chains while achieving compliance with industry standards and best practices.

 According to Gartner®, "The automotive industry will see in 2023 the continuation of the turmoil experienced in the previous year.
 Supply chain disruption adds to economic fears while, at the same time, incumbents are pressured to move forward with transforming their value chain on par with vehicle technology."1